rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 Other stuff: Enter "help" at the gdb prompt to find out about more commands.
 One useful one, for example, is "list" - try it.

 Ok...
-Now you have all the tools you need in order to find where is the input bug in this program.
-Continue stepping until right after the program attempts to get the second course name from the user.
-Not what you expected?
-Exit gdb after you have stepped to the point where the program is not working properly.
+Now you have all the tools you need in order to find where the bugs in this program are.

+As you find the bugs, modify buggyGPA.cpp to correct for them.
+Everytime you change the file, you should recompile it and then run.

 ## Step 6: Show off your work and get credit for this lab